fonwireless/fonwireless.github.io/README.md

 ## 🔒 Security

 If you discover a security vulnerability, please see our [Security Policy](SECURITY.md) for information on how to report it.

-## 📧 Contact

-For questions or support, please contact:
-- Email: info@fitzonegym.com
-- Website: [Your Website URL]

-## 🙏 Acknowledgments

-- [Astro](https://astro.build) team for the amazing framework
-- [Tailwind CSS](https://tailwindcss.com) for the utility-first CSS framework
-- [Remix Icon](https://remixicon.com) for the beautiful icons
-- All contributors and users of this project

----

-Made with ❤️ for fitness enthusiasts